MalekMansour/Pokedex-App/README.md

 # Pokedex Application

 Welcome to the Pokedex Application.
 The purpose of this Pokedex is to view detailed information about each Pokemon (including their image, name, and ID number).
 You can also search for a Pokemon's name using the search bar.
+The Pokedex is also available through a web application.

 ## App preview